YufanWu147/SCOPE.CTN/docs/reference/compute_CLQ_observed.md

 - min.ncell:

-  Minimum cell number threshold.
+  An integer specifying the minimum cell count threshold.
 Tissue sections with fewer than `min.ncell` cells will be excluded from the analysis.

 - num_cores:

-  The number of cores to use in [`pbmcapply::pbmclapply()`](https://rdrr.io/pkg/pbmcapply/man/pbmclapply.html), i.e. at most how many child processes will be run simultaneously.
-Can only be set at 1 on Windows.
+  Number of cores to use in [`pbmcapply::pbmclapply()`](https://rdrr.io/pkg/pbmcapply/man/pbmclapply.html), which determines how many tissue sections are processed simultaneously.
+Windows environments only support `1` core.

 ## Value